Kessel's passion play fires up Pens

 "I'm sure he yelled at me at one point [during Game 2].
 He wanted the puck back," said Penguins defenseman Ron Hainsey.
 "I think.
 You can't hear him."

-And those who know him well probably reacted the same way as teammate Chris Kunitz did when caught on camera sitting next to Kessel on the bench during next to one of his outbursts -- with a laugh.
+And those who know him well probably reacted the same way as teammate Chris Kunitz did when caught on camera sitting next to Kessel on the bench during one of his outbursts -- with a laugh.

 It's just Phil being Phil.

 "He's a competitive guy," Kunitz said after the win.
-"He wants the puck at all times. ..
+"He wants the puck at all times. ...
 He and [Penguins assistant coach Rick Tocchet] have this little spitfire relationship, where they talk back to each other about plays that go on on the ice.
 It works well.
 It gets [Kessel] into the game.
 It gets him to see different areas of the ice.
-That's one of the [reasons why] Phil wants the puck.
+That's one of the [reasons] Phil wants the puck.
 That's why he's an elite player."

-Gordon saw replays of the heated exchange between Kessel and Penguins center Evgeni Malkin, and immediately assumed it centered on Kessel not getting the puck on the power play.
+When Gordon saw replays of the heated exchange between Kessel and Penguins center Evgeni Malkin, he immediately assumed it centered on Kessel not getting the puck on the power play.
 He has witnessed enough of those exchanges and understands exactly why Kessel might be upset when he's not seeing the puck enough on the power play, especially when the Penguins are struggling with the extra skater, as they have in this series.
 The Penguins' power play has gone 0-for-6 against Ottawa.

-"I know when Phil doesn't get the puck on the halfwall on the power play, he gets pretty steamed," Gordon said.
-"The power play goes through him, and nobody else."
+"I know when Phil doesn't get the puck on the half-wall on the power play, he gets pretty steamed," Gordon said.
+"The power play goes through him and nobody else."

 But when you're on a team that also includes Sidney Crosby and Malkin and other players who have egos, it leads to differences of opinion.
 Their healthy egos are part of what makes each of those players great.
-They believe they can impact a game.
+They believe they can affect a game.
 They want to make a difference.
-They have taken turns rising to the occasion this postseason, which is the main reason why the Penguins have been able to advance this far even while being hamstrung by multiple injuries.
+They have taken turns rising to the occasion this postseason, which is the main reason the Penguins have been able to advance this far even while being hamstrung by multiple injuries.

-Those heated moments in Game 2 also gave us a revealing glimpse into how Penguins coach Mike Sullivan runs the team.
+Those heated moments in Game 2 also gave us a revealing glimpse into how Penguihalfns coach Mike Sullivan runs the team.
 He wants those players engaged.
 He likes it when his guys have it out, even if they're caught on camera.

 If things get too heated, he's the one who steps in and calms them down.
 But he'd much prefer that his players be intense and passionate on the bench than be a group of guys who mechanically go through the motions like a bunch of robots.

-"We encourage it, because I think it helps our game," Sullivan said.
+"We encourage it because I think it helps our game," Sullivan said.
 "I think progress is made.
 So we call it a man's argument.
 That's the way it is.
 I think lines go back and forth and talk to one another.
 I think it brings juice to the bench."

 Perhaps the story would have been different if Pittsburgh had lost Game 2.
 Maybe there would be concern about the Penguins losing their cool on the bench or becoming unraveled if, say, Senators forward Bobby Ryan had scored the goal -- as he did in overtime of Game 1 -- instead of Kessel.
 But that's not what happened.
 Kessel gets the benefit of the doubt because he got testy on the bench and then backed it up at the most important time with his first goal of the series.